 “Of concern, the online space is even less regulated than traditional media.
 Self-regulation isn’t working, it isn’t protecting children from harmful alcohol advertising and those harms will continue until such time that the Commonwealth Government steps in.”

-The researchers presented their findings at the World Social Marketing Conference this week in Sydney.
+The researchers will present their findings atthe World Social Marketing Conference in Sydney on Monday 20 April 2015.